jonathanHuwP/CrystalGrowthTracker/cgt/README_DrawingLabel.md

             return (False, None)

-`ArtifactStore` provides storage for sets of lines and a function to compare any two sets, the result is a list of type `ImageLineDifference` a simple data type that stores the distance the start and end points have moved, and an average function. `ArtifactStore` itself is implemented as a subclass of the Python dictionary class (dict is subclassable since 2.2, you don't need to use `collections.UserDict` anymore).
+`ArtifactStore` provides storage for sets of lines and a function to compare any two sets, the result is a list of type `ImageLineDifference` a simple data type that stores the distance the start and end points have moved, and an average function. `ArtifactStore` itself is implemented as a subclass of the Python dictionary class (dict is sub-classable since 2.2, you don't need to use `collections.UserDict` anymore).
 This allows each set of lines to be given an identifier, which can be related to the frame number of the video, also `ArtifactStore` has a name which allows the user to name features on the image and separate results for each feature.

 If the image pixels are not square and a correction is required, the matrix can be added t `ArtifactStore` and passed into the `distanceFrom` function of `ImagePoint` which is used to calculate the displacements.

 ### `DrawingLabel`

-`DrawingLabel` is a subclass of QLabel its basic function is to store the orignal image as a constant pixmap, which is redisplayed with or without lines as the user requires.
+`DrawingLabel` is a subclass of QLabel its basic function is to store the original image as a constant pixmap, which is redisplayed with or without lines as the user requires.
 The mouse down, up and moved callback functions have been overridden, which allows for handling user input.
 Internally newly created lines are stored in a list called `_linedBase`, when they are moved the modified copies are stored in a list `_linesNew`.

 `DrawingLabel's` behaviour is governed by state variables, defined using Python `enum.IntEnum`.
 These relate to how the user's inputs are handled and how the lines are stored.
 In creating mode, the user is allowed to draw lines; in adjusting the user can select existing lines and move them (whole line or just end points); in copying mode existing lines can be adjusted and are then copied to new set.